Buffy Sainte-Marie: 2000–2023: Later work

 In 2000, Sainte-Marie gave the commencement address at Haskell Indian Nations University.
 In 2002 she sang at the Kennedy Space Center for Commander John Herrington, USN, a Chickasaw and the first Native American astronaut.
 In 2003 she became a spokesperson for the UNESCO Associated Schools Project Network in Canada.
-In 2002, a track written and performed by Sainte-Marie, titled "Lazarus", was sampled by Hip Hop producer Kanye West and performed by Cam'Ron and Jim Jones of The Diplomats.
-The track is called "Dead or Alive".
-In June 2007, she made a rare U.S. appearance at the Clearwater Festival in Croton-on-Hudson, New York.
+In 2002, a track written and performed by Sainte-Marie, titled "Lazarus", was sampled by Kanye West and performed by Cam'Ron and Jim Jones of The Diplomats under the title "Dead or Alive".

-In 2008, a two-CD set titled Buffy/Changing Woman/Sweet America: The Mid-1970s Recordings was released, compiling the three studio albums that she recorded for ABC Records and MCA Records between 1974 and 1976 (after departing her long-time label Vanguard Records).
-This was the first re-release of this material.
-In September 2008, Sainte-Marie made a comeback onto the music scene in Canada with the release of her studio album Running for the Drum.
-It was produced by Chris Birkett (producer of her 1992 and 1996 best of albums).
-Sessions for this project commenced in 2006 in Sainte-Marie's home studio in Hawaii and partly in France.
-They continued until spring 2007.
-In 2015, Sainte-Marie released the album Power in the Blood on True North Records.
-She had a television appearance on May 22, 2015, with Democracy Now! to discuss the record and her musical and activist career.
-On September 21, 2015, Power in the Blood was named the winner of the 2015 Polaris Music Prize.
-Also in 2015, A Tribe Called Red released an electronic remix of Sainte-Marie's song, "Working for the Government".
+In 2008, a two-CD set titled Buffy/Changing Woman/Sweet America: The Mid-1970s Recordings was released, compiling the three studio albums that she recorded for ABC and MCA between 1974 and 1976 after departing Vanguard.
+In 2015, Sainte-Marie released Power in the Blood and appeared on Democracy Now! to discuss the record and her musical and activist career.
+Power in the Blood won the 2015 Polaris Music Prize.
+That same year, A Tribe Called Red released an electronic remix of Sainte-Marie's "Working for the Government".

-In 2016, Sainte-Marie toured North America with Mark Olexson (bass), Anthony King (guitar), Michel Bruyere (drums), and Kibwe Thomas (keyboards).
-In 2017, she released the single "You Got to Run (Spirit of the Wind)", a collaboration with fellow Polaris Music Prize laureate, Tanya Tagaq.
-The song was inspired by George Attla, a champion dog sled racer from Alaska.
-On November 29, 2019, a 50th-anniversary edition of Sainte-Marie's 1969 album, Illuminations, was released on vinyl by Concord Records, the company that bought Vanguard Records, the original publisher of the album.
-Sainte-Marie is the subject of Buffy Sainte-Marie: Carry It On, a 2022 documentary film by Madison Thomas.
-In the same year the National Arts Centre staged Buffy Sainte-Marie: Starwalker, a tribute concert of musicians performing Sainte-Marie's songs.
-On August 3, 2023, Sainte-Marie issued a statement announcing her retirement from live performances, due to health concerns.
+Sainte-Marie was the subject of a 2022 documentary, Buffy Sainte-Marie: Carry It On.
+In the same year the National Arts Centre staged Buffy Sainte-Marie: Starwalker, a tribute concert of Sainte-Marie's songs.